YOUR attitude that makes or breaks your marriage

 C. Your partner will resist your efforts and become even more negative, distanced or troubled.

-Are the boundaries clear enough to honor each individual in the relationship, or are you trying to control each other?
+Are the boundaries clear enough to honour each individual in the relationship, or are you trying to control each other?

 Self-Sabotage and Psychological Attachments

 Self-Sabotage compels people to do the opposite of what makes them happy.
 It is driven by psychological attachments to old, familiar states of misery that we are not strong enough to let go of.
 We unwittingly sabotage our happiness and chances for success by subconsciously clinging to an old story, a familiar misery or what we’ve always known.

 It could be that both you and your partner are simply not compatible.
 In other words, it is nobody’s fault.
 You just don’t see life the same way.
 Of course, choosing and clinging to an incompatible person could be an example of self-sabotage.

 Where do you stand in your relationship?
 The first step to making relationship life better is to know how to answer this question.